snapsinazfs/snapsinazfs/Documentation/SnapsInAZfs.5.md

 : This is the path to the `zfs` executable.
 The default path should be correct for most installations.
 Default is "/usr/local/sbin/zfs".
-This path must point to your zfs executable or a hard or symbolic link to it, and must be readable and executable by the user that will execute sanoid, including for running the configuration console.
+This path must point to your zfs executable or a hard or symbolic link to it, and must be readable and executable by the user that will execute SnapsInAZfs, including for running the configuration console.

 **/ZpoolPath** (string)
 : This is the path to the `zpool` executable.
 The default path should be correct for most installations.
 Default is "/usr/local/sbin/zpool".
-This path must point to your zpool executable or a hard or symbolic link to it, and must be readable and executable by the user that will execute sanoid, including for running the configuration console.
+This path must point to your zpool executable or a hard or symbolic link to it, and must be readable and executable by the user that will execute SnapsInAZfs, including for running the configuration console.

 ## Templates